 bad trading habits

-Trading is all about consistent systems that are finetuned and oiled over time.
-Trading success oftentimes hinges on habits, like it is in our day-to-day life; consistent routines become habits, and these habits significantly influence outcomes.
-Not surprisingly, bad trading habits will mess up your psychology and will affect your trading, derail progress, and lead to losses and frustration.
+Trading is all about consistent systems that are fine-tuned and oiled over time.
+Like in our daily lives, trading success often hinges on habits; consistent routines become habits, and these habits significantly influence outcomes.
+Not surprisingly, bad trading habits can mess up your psychology, affect your trading, derail progress, and lead to losses and frustration.

 Like any other thing in life, you must learn how to break bad trading habits to improve your trading performance.
 But first, you must recognize these bad habits that often lead to more losing trades than winning trades.
 So, let’s take a closer look at the top 7 bad trading habits that you need to break to get into an elite level of trading: